Abdullatif-Erfan/movie/README.md

 # Setup

+- Create a folder inside htdocs or any other server that you are using, ex: movie
-- Download or Clone the project
+- Download or Clone the project inside movie folder
 - Navigate to the server directory throught CMD or Visual Studio code terminal
 - Run the following command to install dependencies: